Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 \begin{thm} Suppose we are given a metric constructed in Theorem~\usref{ThmIDetail}, and write $h_{1 1}=h_{1 1}^{(1)}\log(r)+\cO(1)$ near $\scri^+$, where $h_{1 1}^{(1)}\in\rho_0^{b_0}\rho_+^{-\eps}\Hb^\infty(\scri^+)$ is the logarithmic leading term.
 Then the Bondi mass is equal to

 The Bondi mass loss formula takes the form $\frac{d}{d u}M_{\rm B}(u)=-E(u)$, where

 is the outgoing energy flux.
 Finally, $M_{\rm B}(-\infty)=m$ and $M_{\rm B}(+\infty)=0$. \end{thm}

 We prove this for all initial data which are small and asymptotically flat in the sense of~\eqref{EqIBabySmall}.
 The Bondi mass was shown to be well-defined (and to satisfy a mass loss formula) for the weakly decaying initial data used in~\cite{BieriZipserStability} by Bieri--Chru\'sciel \cite{BieriChruscielADMBondi} in the geometric framework of \cite{ChristodoulouKlainermanStability}, but the question of how to define Bondi--Sachs coordinates remained open.
-Our result is the first to accomplish this for a large class of initial data, and to identify the Bondi mass in a (generalized) wave coordinate gauge setting.\footnote{As a by-product, we also obtain a lower bound for the regularity of the conformally rescaled metric down to $\scri^+$, namely $\cC^{1,\alpha}$ for all $\alpha<\min(b_0,1)$, which is expected to be sharp \cite{ChristodoulouNoPeeling}; see Remark~\ref{RmkLBSReg}.} The key to establishing the first part of Theorem~\ref{ThmIBondi} is the construction and precise control of the aforementioned geometric quantities leading to the identification~\eqref{EqIBondi}; the mass loss formula itself is then equivalent to the vanishing of the leading term of the $(1,1)$ component of the gauged Einstein equation at $\scri^+$.
+Our result is the first to accomplish this for a large class of initial data, and to identify the Bondi mass in a (generalized) wave coordinate gauge setting.
+(The $\cC^{1,\min(b_0,1)-0}$ regularity of a conformally rescaled non-degenerate metric down to $\scri^+$ is a by-product of our analysis.)
+The key to establishing the first part of Theorem~\ref{ThmIBondi} is the construction and precise control of the aforementioned geometric quantities leading to the identification~\eqref{EqIBondi}; the mass loss formula itself is then equivalent to the vanishing of the leading term of the $(1,1)$ component of the gauge-fixed Einstein equation at $\scri^+$.
 The vanishing of $M_{\rm B}(u)$ as $u\to-\infty$ follows immediately from the decay properties of $h$ there.
-On the other hand, the proof that the total radiated energy $\int E(u)\,d u$ equals the initial mass $m$ proceeds by studying the leading order term $h|_{i^+}$ as the solution of a linear equation on $i^+$ (obtained by restricting the non-linear gauged Einstein equation to $i^+$), with a forcing term that comes from the failure of our glued background metric $g_m$ to satisfy the Einstein equation and which is thus proportional to $m$.
-This equation now is closely related to the spectral family of exact hyperbolic space at the bottom of the essential spectrum;\footnote{This linear operator acts on the symmetric scattering 2-tensor bundle restricted to $i^+$; see~\cite{HadfieldSymm} for the relation with the hyperbolic Laplacian acting on its intrinsic 2-tensor bundle.
+On the other hand, the proof that the total radiated energy $\int E(u)\,d u$ equals the initial mass $m$ proceeds by studying the leading order term $h|_{I^+}$ as the solution of a linear equation on $I^+$ (obtained by restricting the nonlinear gauge-fixed Einstein equation to $I^+$), with a forcing term that comes from the failure of our glued background metric $g_m$ to satisfy the Einstein equation and which is thus proportional to $m$.
+This equation now is closely related to the spectral family of exact hyperbolic space at the bottom of the essential spectrum;\footnote{This linear operator acts on the symmetric scattering 2-tensor bundle restricted to $I^+$; see~\cite{HadfieldSymm} for the relation with the hyperbolic Laplacian acting on its intrinsic 2-tensor bundle.
 The spectral parameter here is \emph{fixed}, and the definition of the scattering matrix (incoming data having logarithmic rather than algebraic growth) is specific to working at the bottom of the spectrum; this is in contrast to the description of the scattering matrix depending on the spectral parameter as e.g.\ in~\cite{GrahamZworskiScattering}.} a calculation of the scattering matrix acting on the incoming data given by $h_{1 1}^{(1)}$ and comparing the $(0,0)$ component of the outgoing data with $h_{0 0}$---which vanishes by construction!---then establishes the desired relationship.